Cova18/Fondamenti-di-Informatica/README.md

         -  The pickup time of the second trip is at most 2 minutes later than the dropoff time of the first trip
     - Add a column `chain` to the dataset.
 A chain can have more than two trips.
 ---

-Happy coding and good luck with your exams!